 - 9.1 The Trustees believe that Environmental, Social and Governance ("ESG") considerations have the potential to have a financially material impact.
 However, the Trustees appreciate that taking ESG into account within an investment strategy and process will yield different returns and/or risks for different asset classes.
-The Trustees' views on ESG integration within each asset class is outlined below: - 9.1.1 Gilts the Trustee does not believe there is scope for ESG issues to improve risk-adjusted returns within the Scheme's gilt holdings. - 9.1.2 Other asset classes the Trustees believe that ESG issues are likely to be financially material to the risk-adjusted returns achieved by the Scheme's investment managers.
+The Trustees' views on ESG integration within each asset class is outlined below: - 9.1.1 Gilts the Trustee does not believe there is scope for ESG issues to improve risk-adjusted returns within the Scheme's gilt holdings. - 9.1.2 Other asset classes the Trustees believe ESG issues are likely to be financially material to the risk-adjusted returns achieved by the Scheme's investment managers.
 The investment process for the investment manager should take ESG into account in the selection, retention and realisation of investments.
 Further to this, the process for incorporating ESG issues should be consistent with, and proportionate to, the rest of the investment process. - 9.2 The Trustees are comfortable that the investment manager is managing the relevant funds with ESG taken into account in a reasonable way for each particular asset class and within particular guidelines and restrictions.
-The Scheme's fund manager is expected to ultimately act in the best interests of the Scheme's assets to maximise returns for a given level of risk, subject to certain constraints. - 9.3 Before considering any new mandate, the Trustees will require the manager to be a signatory to the United Nations supported Principles for Responsible Investment (PRI).
-At time of writing, the Scheme's investment manager is a PRI signatory. - 9.4 In selecting and reviewing their investment managers, where appropriate, the Trustees will consider investment managers' policies on engagement and how these policies have been implemented. - 9.5 The Trustees have not taken into account individual members' views when establishing the policy on ESG factors, engagement and voting rights.
+The Scheme's fund manager is expected to ultimately act in the best interests of the Scheme's assets to maximise returns for a given level of risk, subject to certain constraints.